 - 1 ¼ cups mashed very overripe bananas (about 3 medium)

 - 2 tbsp avocado oil or melted coconut oil

 - 1 tsp vanilla extract

 - 1 ¼ cups packed almond flour (163g)

 - 1 ¼ cups certified GF oat flour (124g)

 - Preheat oven to 350 degrees Fahrenheit.
 Spray muffin tin with cooking spray or line with paper liners.

 - Place bananas in a large mixing bowl.
 Mash well with a fork.
 Add eggs, maple syrup, oil, and vanilla and whisk until combined.

 - Add almond flour and oat flour.
 Sprinkle in baking soda, baking powder and salt.
 Whisk until incorporated.
 Fold into walnuts.

 - Pour mixture evenly into muffin tin.
-Bake for 26-28 minutes, or until a knife comes out almost clean.
+Bake for 26-28 minutes, or until a toothpick inserted into the center comes out almost clean.
 Allow muffins to cool in tin for 15 minutes before carefully removing it and transferring to a wire rack to cool completely.